eusebiotebar/CAN_Frame_Retransmision_Tool/README.md

 The application provides an intuitive interface with:

-- **Real-time Frame Monitoring**: Separate tables for received and transmitted CAN frames
+- **Dual-Channel Frame Monitoring**: Separate monitoring tables for Channel 0 and Channel 1, each with dedicated RX/TX frame tables
+- **Bidirectional Communication**: Complete support for Ch1→Ch0 (with ID filtering/rewriting and passthrough) and Ch0→Ch1 (passthrough)
 - **Device Auto-detection**: Automatically finds available CAN interfaces
-- **Visual Frame Analysis**: Live display of frame ID, DLC, data, and timestamps
+- **Visual Frame Analysis**: Live display of frame ID, DLC, data, and timestamps across both channels
 - **Rule-based ID Mapping**: Configure CAN ID transformations through the GUI

 The application will automatically detect available CAN devices: